 About Bankrate Score

-Sells term life insurance as well as universal life policies
+Sells term life insurance and universal life policies

 Some policies do not require medical exams